The Commissioner's Fund:

 The following funds are included in the Commissioner’s Fund:

 - Late Night Levy (LNL) Fund

 - Speed Enforcement Camera System (SPECS) Fund

-The Community Fund is open for bidding once a year. c. £1m a year has been allocated across the four years of the PCC’s first term of office.
+The Community Fund is open for bidding once a year.
+Circa £1m a year has been allocated across the four years of the PCC’s term of office.
 Community groups and organisations (public sector and voluntary sector) in the county are invited to bid for a share of the money to develop crime reduction and community safety work that support the delivery of the six priorities set out in the Police and Crime Plan.

 When open, the Community Fund is advertised on the OPCC website, local paper, through social media and other organisations (e.g. VCS Alliance, GRCC).
 All interested in applying are being asked to email Commissioners.Fund@gloucestershire.pnn.police.uk to log their interest.

 This is a fund available through the priority leads across the four years of the PCC term of office.
 Each priority lead writes a delivery plan every year and within the plan there will be particular resources and projects which will be identified to support the Police and Crime plan.